qasim-ali0/qasim-ali0.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
-I'm Qasim Ali, a graduate student at the University of Waterloo studying AI, advised by [Alex Wong](https://www.linkedin.com/in/alexander-wong-90650216/) and [Javad Shafiee](https://www.linkedin.com/in/mohammad-javad-shafiee-61bbaa49/).
+I'm Qasim Ali, a graduate student at the University of Waterloo studying AI.
+I am advised by [Alex Wong](https://www.linkedin.com/in/alexander-wong-90650216/) and [Javad Shafiee](https://www.linkedin.com/in/mohammad-javad-shafiee-61bbaa49/).

 I'm interested in building and using world models 🌎 to help agents take better actions.
 While LLMs are great at solving simple tasks, I think [System 2 reasoning](https://thedecisionlab.com/reference-guide/philosophy/system-1-and-system-2-thinking) will require alternative architectures like [JEPA](https://openreview.net/pdf?id=BZ5a1r-kVsf) or [Neural Turing Machines](https://arxiv.org/abs/1410.5401).
 I work in the intersection of generative AI, reinforcement learning, and representation learning on ideas related to this vision.